Classification of Law

 Use cases where an electronic signature other than SES may be required include:

-- QES – license to industrial property rights or exclusive license or copyright (art.
-12 § 2 of the Industrial Property Law) (art.
-53 of the Copyright Act)
+- QES - transfer of industrial property rights (art.
+12.2 of the Industrial Property Law) or transfer of copyrights (art.
+53 of the Copyright Act).

 Use Cases That Are Not Typically Appropriate for Electronic Signatures or Digital Transaction Management